-The inner construction of the Tapestry framework is based on inversion of control (IoC), a design approach that allows a working system to be fabricated from many small, easily testable pieces.
+Tapestry's Inversion of Control container is a built-in Tapestry module based on inversion of control (IoC), a design approach that allows a working system to be fabricated from many small, easily testable pieces.

 An additional benefit of using IoC is that, by breaking a complex system into small pieces, it becomes easier to modify and extend the system, by overriding or replacing selected parts of the system.